ChristianBagshaw/Improved-methods-for-finding-imaginary-quadratic-fields-with-high-n-rank/README.md

 # Methods for Finding Imaginary Quadratic Fields with High n-Rank

 This repository contains the algorithms described in the paper titled "Improved Methods for Finding Imaginary Quadratic Fields with High n-Rank", along with several related algorithms developed by others.
-These are all implementations of various methods for finding discriminants of imaginary quadratic number fields whose class groups have a subgroup isomorphic to $(\mathbb{Z}/p\mathbb{Z})^2$ (for a given prime p).
+These are all implementations of various methods for finding discriminants of imaginary quadratic number fields whose class groups have a subgroup isomorphic to $(\mathbb{Z}/p\mathbb{Z})^2$ (for a given prime $p$).

 A PDF of (a near-final draft of) the paper can be viewed in this directory.
 The main implementation contained here is Algorithm 3.2 from the paper.